noaht11/WeBWorKMathView/README.md

      instance of MathJax
  * [AsciiMath](http://asciimath.org/)
    * This extension uses a modified version of the ASCIIMathTeXImg.js file that returns a LaTeX string for a given AsciiMath input
+   * The set of accepted AsciiMath inputs is heavily modified to reflect the functions actually supported by WeBWorK as listed here: [https://webwork.maa.org/wiki/Available_Functions](https://webwork.maa.org/wiki/Available_Functions)

 # How it Works
 **Auto-Detect vs. Manual Domain Entry**